enviodev/docs/docs/hosted-service.md

 ## Pricing

 The hosted service is currently a free service.
-We are currently refining the pricing tiers and are dedicated to working along app teams and developers to ensure pricing is sustainable.
+We are currently refining the pricing tiers and are dedicated to working along app teams and developers to ensure that the pricing is sustainable.

 ---